Battle of Čegar

-The Battle of Čegar (Битка на Чегру/Bitka na Čegru), also known as the Battle of Kamenica (Бој на Каменици/Boj na Kamenici) was a battle of the First Serbian Uprising between the Serbian Revolutionaries and Ottoman forces near the Niš Fortress on 31 May 1809.
+The Battle of Čegar (Битка на Чегру/Bitka na Čegru), also known as the Battle of Kamenica (Бој на Каменици/Boj na Kamenici) took place during the First Serbian Uprising between the Serbian Revolutionaries and Ottoman forces near the Niš Fortress on 31 May 1809.
 Fought on the Čegar hill situated between the villages of Donji Matejevac and Kamenica near Niš in what is today southeastern Serbia, it ended in an Ottoman victory.
 Commander Stevan Sinđelić famously blew up the gunpowder magazine when the Ottomans overtook his trench, killing everyone in it.
 Skulls of dead Serb rebels were embedded into the Skull Tower.

 Background

 On April 15, 1809, the 10,000 Serbian rebels approached the villages of Kamenica, Donji and Gornji Matejevac, near the Fortress of Niš with Miloje Petrović as Commander-in-chief.
 They made six trenches.
 The first and the biggest one was on Čegar Hill in charge of vojvoda Stevan Sinđelić.
 The second one was in the village Gornji Matejevac with Petar Dobrnjac as the commander.
 The third trench was north-east to Kamenica with vojvoda Ilija Barjaktarović.
 The fourth trench was in Kamenica with Miloje Petrović as the chief commander.
 The fifth trench was in the mountain above Kamenica and under the control of vojvoda Paulj Matejić while the sixth one was in Donji Matejevac.
 The Ottoman commander of the fortress was Hurshid Pasha who had 8,000 troops in the fort and the surrounding area.
 The Serbs then launched several attacks against the Niš Fortress, but they could not take the fort due to lack of heavy artillery.
 In such circumstances, their strategy was to force Hursid Pasha to surrender with the long siege.
-But Hurshid had different tactics; after every Serbian attack, he was offered negotiations and this way he bought time while fresh troops arrived.
+But Hurshid had different tactics; after every Serbian attack, he offered negotiations and this way he bought time while fresh troops arrived.

 Meanwhile, on 20 May the Ottoman army was reinforced with 20,000 soldiers from Rumelia.
 One Ottoman unit then tried to surround the Serbian troops, 30 km east of the town.
 Hajduk-Veljko and his 2,000 soldiers then left their position, and moved to prevent the Ottoman attack from their rear approach.
 This manoeuvre further weakened Serbian positions on the main front line.

 The Ottoman troops attacked on the trench of Petar Dobrnjac on 30 May.
 The following day, on 31 May 1809, the most prominent trench at Čegar Hill, under the command of Stevan Sinđelić, was under attack.